mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 </div>

+Note there are not results for B64 gRPC since this is not allowed by Torchserve schema definition.

 Translating the insights gained from benchmarking with the base servers can be challenging.
 The tables indicate that Base64 encoding should be avoided and that there are no significant performance differences between using gRPC and REST.

 Two factors contribute to the similar performance results for gRPC and REST.
 Firstly, the model's inference time is considerably longer than the networking time, making it difficult to discern the small gains obtained by changing the transmission protocol.
-For example, sending 20 large images concurrently in the simple base case (Table 3) took roughly 0.19s, whereas we are now spending approximately 1.4 seconds, highlighting the significant impact of model inference time on the comparison.
+For example, sending 20 large images concurrently in the simple base case (Table 3) took roughly 0.19s, whereas we are now spending approximately 1.4 seconds (Table 6), highlighting the significant impact of model inference time on the comparison.

 Secondly, the Torchserve implementation plays a role in these results.
 It has been observed that Torchserve's `.proto` definition for [prediction response](https://github.com/pytorch/serve/blob/master/frontend/server/src/main/resources/proto/inference.proto#L20-L23){:target="_blank"}{:rel="noopener noreferrer"} is too generic and it cannot be personalized with your model specifics.